- We advise you to exercise normal safety precautions in Italy.

 The standard of medical facilities in Italy's major cities is high, however may be limited in regional areas.
 Private doctors and specialist and diagnostic services will require up-front payment and private hospitals generally require a substantial deposit before commencing treatment.

 Italy and Australia are signatories to a reciprocal health care agreement which covers travellers for up to six months from their date of arrival in Italy.
 The agreement provides Australians who fall ill whilst in Italy with access to government medical facilities and care in the event of a sudden acute illness or accident, but does not provide for ongoing treatment of existing health conditions.
 See Medicare's website for further information.
-The Reciprocal Health Care Agreement does not replace the need for private travel health insurance.
+The Reciprocal Health Care Agreement does not replace the need for travel insurance.

 Decompression chambers are located near all diving resorts and in major hospitals throughout Italy.